googleapis/google-cloud-cpp/release/README.md

 ## Check the published docs on googleapis.dev

-After the release branch is submitted, the `publish-docs` build will be automatically triggered, and it will upload the docs for the new release to the following URLs:
+The `publish-docs` build should start automatically when you create the release branch.
+This build will upload the docs for the new release to the following
+URLs:

 * https://googleapis.dev/cpp/google-cloud-bigtable/latest/
 * https://googleapis.dev/cpp/google-cloud-pubsub/latest/